MooersLab/pymolshortcuts/README.md

 # pymolshortcuts

-This repository for ***pymolschortucts.py*** which contains 192 functions in 20 categories mapped to short-names that work like aliases (the table below is incomplete).
+This repository for ***pymolschortucts.py*** that contains 215 functions in 25 categories mapped to short-names that work like aliases (the table below is incomplete).
-These shortcuts include many convenience functions that make work in PyMOL more productive and fun!
+These shortcuts include many convenience functions that make working in PyMOL more productive and fun!
 Some shortcuts save the many hours of work required to assemble a new script file while other shortcuts save only a few minutes but lower motivational barriers.
 You do not need to understand Python to be able run the script.
 To get a quick overview of this project, see the slides in the pdf file *mooers23jul2019ACAPyMOLshortcuts.pdf*.
 The animation below demonstrates the ambient occlusion effect applied to a protein by entering two letters, **AO**.
-This shortcut excutes 16 lines of code.
+This shortcut executes 16 lines of code.

 ![Ambient occlusion shortcut](https://media.giphy.com/media/VHeiY192SHWV2AObvl/giphy.gif)

+The variant file ***pymolschortuctsNobs4.py*** lacks a few functions that depend on the Python module beautifulsoup4 which is shipped with PyMOL.
+Choose this variant file if you do not know how to add beautifulsoup4 to your version of PyMOL.

+### Installation

-To download the *pymolshortcuts.py* file, git clone the repository.
+To download both files, git clone the repository.
-Otherwise, left-click on  **pymolshortcuts.py** above and left-click "Raw".
+Otherwise, left-click on  one of the files above and left-click "Raw".
 The raw file will be displayed in your browser.
-Select save under the file pull-down of your browser Then save the file **pymolshortcuts.py** to your home direcotry.
+Select save under the file pull-down of your browser Then save the file to your home directory.

-To have the shortcuts always available in PyMOL, add the command 'run ~/pymolshortcuts.py' to your *.pymolrc*, *pymolrc* or *pymolrc.pml* file in your home directory to load the functions in *pymolshortcuts.py* on startup of PyMOL.
+To have the shortcuts always available in PyMOL, add the command 'run ~/pymolshortcuts.py' or 'run ~/pymolshortcutsNobs4.py' to your *.pymolrc*, *pymolrc* or *pymolrc.pml* file in your home directory to load the functions in *pymolshortcuts.py* on startup of PyMOL.
 The pymolrc file is an optional file.
-You may have to creat it with a text editor if you have done so already.
+You may have to create it with a text editor if you have not done so already.
 If you do not have text editor, you can use PyMOL's built-in text editor.
-Go to File --> Edit pymolrc.
+Go to **File --> Edit pymolrc**.
-In spite of the name *run*, the functions will be loaded into memory but will not be executed.
+The functions will be loaded into memory but will not be executed despite the use of the command **run**.
-You may want to store the script **pymolshortcut.py** in a safer place than your home directory.
+You may want to store the script **pymolshortcutNobs4.py** in a safer place than your home directory.
 I store mine in */Users/blaine/Scripts/PyMOLScripts/*

-Enter **SC** at the upper **PyMOL>** prompt the to get a list of shortcuts printed to the command history window.
-Use the **help** function to see the documentation for each shortcut.
-For examples, enter **help PW** to print the documentation for the shortcut **PW** to the command history window.
-The documentation has four sections: a description of what the shortcut does, an example of running the shortcut, the corresponding pml code with one command per line for easy reuse in a script file, and all of the commands on a single line for re-use on the command line as hortizontal script.

-While most shortcuts are ready to use, some shortcuts require the file paths to the executables on your computer.
-The sites where edits are required are marked with ** >>> ** in the script.
-You can search for ** >>> ** in a good text editor like Microsoft's free Visual Studio Code (avialable for Mac, Windows, and Linux).

-Some shortcuts require additional scripts that available on the PyMOL Wiki.
-Error messages will indicate the missing scripts.
-Otherwise, search **pymolshortcut.py** for ** .py ** to find the names of the missing scripts.

-A few shortcuts require access to Python modules that were not packaged with the incentive version of PyMOL.
-Paste the following command at the upper PyMOL> prompt.
+If you want to use beautifulsoup4 and you have the incentive version of PyMOL that was installed with Anaconda, paste the following command at the upper PyMOL> prompt.

 ```bash
 conda install requests beautifulsoup4 datetime